Justin Kiriakis and Adrienne Johnson: 1988-1991

 After their wedding, Adrienne became pregnant, and then quickly learned the truth about how dangerous Victor Kirakis' business could be.
 She considered getting an abortion, but changed her mind at the last minute.
 After a brief separation due to strife over the Kiriakis business and Justin believing Adrienne had gotten an abortion, the two reunited and moved out of the Kiriakis mansion into a small apartment.
 Justin tried to get a new job but had trouble finding decent work.
 Adrienne had problems with her pregnancy and eventually miscarried.

 After Victor was shot trying to protect Justin, Justin insisted he needed to help his uncle and go back to the family business to make it right.
 Horrified that Justin might become like Victor, Adrienne refused to go with Justin, and the two separated.
-After Adrienne told Justin that they were over for good, Justin got drunk and slept with Anjelica.
+After Adrienne told Justin that they were over for good, Justin got drunk and had sex with Anjelica.
 Due to this encounter, Anjelica became pregnant with Justin's son, Alexander, something that would remain a secret for almost a year.
 Justin and Adrienne once again reunited, and Adrienne agreed to return to the Kiriakis mansion with Justin.
 They started trying to get pregnant again, but Adrienne had many health issues that prevented this from happening.

 A new gardener named Emilio Ramirez, who Adrienne had previously met and used to try and make Justin jealous, started working at the Kiriakis mansion.
 Adrienne befriended him and offered to teach him how to read.
 Justin grew distant with family business, and then Victor brought family friend Kristina to town to try and break up Adrienne and Justin.
-Justin did not give in to Kristina, but Adrienne grew closer to Emilio and eventually slept with him.
+Justin did not give in to Kristina, but Adrienne grew closer to Emilio and eventually had sex with him.
 Once Justin found out about Adrienne's infidelity, he rigged the Curtis stable roof to fall on Emilio.
 When he heard that Adrienne had gone to the stables, he ran to stop her, and the roof fell on both of them.
 Adrienne was okay, but Justin was left unable to walk.
 Adrienne pledged her devotion to him, but Justin tried to push her away, not feeling good enough for her.